-4.3.1 At aerodromes, routine observations shall be made throughout the 24 hours each day, except as otherwise agreed between MMS, ANS provider and the operator concerned.
-Such observations shall be made at intervals of one hour or, if so determined by regional air navigation agreement, at intervals of one half-hour.
-At other aeronautical meteorological stations, such observations shall be made as determined by the MMS taking into account the requirements of air traffic services units and aircraft operations.
+4.3.1 At aerodromes, routine observations shall be made throughout the 24 hours each day, except as otherwise agreed between the meteorological authority, the ATS provider and the operator concerned.
+Such observations shall be made at intervals of one hour.
+At other aeronautical meteorological stations, such observations shall be made as determined by the meteorological authority taking into account the requirements of air traffic services units and aircraft operations.